41st Electronic Combat Squadron

 The 41st Electronic Combat Squadron is a United States Air Force unit.
 Its current assignment is with the 55th Electronic Combat Group at Davis–Monthan Air Force Base, Arizona as a geographically separated unit from its parent wing, the 55th Wing at Offutt Air Force Base, Nebraska.
 It operates the Lockheed EC-130H Compass Call communications-jamming aircraft.

 The squadron is one of the oldest in the United States Air Force, its origins dating to 14 June 1917, when it was organized at Kelly Field, Texas.
 It served overseas in France as part of the American Expeditionary Forces during World War I. The squadron also saw combat during World War II, and became part of Tactical Air Command (TAC) during the Cold War.
+It also holds the distinction of being the longest continuously deployed U.S. Air Force unit (2002–2021).

 History

 World War I

 The squadron's origins date to the 9th Balloon Company of the Observation Balloon Service in World War I, which served with the French 17th and 32nd Army Corps, and the III and IV Army Corps, United States Army, from 16 August – 11 November 1918.